 You can also choose to compare data between units using the comparison mode.

 Overview mode is the default view of the Forecast Overview.
 This view will load each time you click on the Forecast tab.
 This view provides a view of the group you are currently logged in to, and the date range you choose to show and allows you to see standard variables, calculated variables, and input data in their display groups.

-Overview mode is loaded by default when you click on the Forecast tab, but can also be reverted to after switching to Compare mode by clicking on the Adjust View button, then selecting Overview from the Show dropdown list.
+Overview mode is loaded by default when you click on the Forecast tab, but it can also be reverted to after switching to Compare mode by clicking on the Adjust View button, then selecting Overview from the Show drop-down list.

 You can view data in the Forecast Overview at a Unit or Section level.

-Below the list of display groups, you'll see the graph relating to selected display group.
+Below the list of display groups, you'll see the graph relating to the selected display group.
 Hovering your mouse over the graph will display details about the curves and their data.
 The list on the left of the graph shows all the data points available to show.
 You can show/hide a specific variable by clicking on its name in the graph.

-Clicking on the Adjust View button on the far right, you'll be able select:
+Clicking on the Adjust view button on the far right, you'll be able to select: